How does the personal representative (executor) deal with the income tax and capital gains tax affairs of the deceased?

 Do self assessment tax returns need to be prepared for the deceased?

 Not always.
-If HMRC have issued tax returns then they do need to be completed.
+If HMRC have issued tax returns then they do need to be completed unless you contact HMRC and they agree to cancel them.
 But, otherwise, you can check guidance on GOV.UK to see whether tax returns need to be completed.
 It is the personal representative’s duty to make sure that all relevant income and gains have been reported to HMRC.

 Who signs the tax returns?